gmnr/gmnr.github.io/content/reading/giulio-cesare.md

 ---

-The author, is a well known philologist and Italian classicist; so going in I was expecting a somewhat "heavy" book, steeped in in sources and other literary nitpicks.
+The author, is a well known philologist and Italian classicist; so going in I was expecting a somewhat "heavy" book, steeped in in sources and other literary nitpicks.<br>
 Unexpectedly, except for some more intense passages, the book was an easy read; and it does it's best in trying to portrait Caesar as human, disentangling him from the **mythical status** that History has forever given him.